 A student may alter any of the recommended programs with the permission of an academic adviser.
-The advisers are Mr. Kenneth Kuiper and Mr. William Vande Kopple for the secondary-education programs, Mr. Henry Baron for the elementary-education programs, and all professors in the department for the general-major program.
+The advisers are Mr. Kenneth Kuiper, Mr. William Vande Kopple, and Mr. James Vanden Bosch for the secondary-education programs; Mr. Edward Ericson, Mr. Gary Schmidt, and Mrs. Carol Winters for the elementary-education programs; and all professors in the department for the general-major program.

-An interdisciplinary supplementary concentration in journalism requires Communication Arts and Sciences 230, English 260, English 360 (or 332); in addition, the student must choose three courses from English 332, Art 350, Art 351, an internship, and from such interim courses as Technical Aspects of the Media, Legal and Ethical Aspects of the Media, Television and Behavior, and Mass Media and American Politics.
-The adviser for this program is Mr. Steve J. Van Der Weele.
+An interdisciplinary supplementary concentration in journalism requires Communication Arts and Sciences 230, English 260, English 360 (or 332); in addition, the student must choose three courses from English 332, Art 350, Art 351, an internship, and such interim courses as Technical Aspects of the Media, Legal and Ethical Aspects of the Media, Television and Behavior, and Mass Media and American Politics.
+The adviser for this program is Mr. Donald Hettinga.